RAID Levels | Advanced Techniques for Data Storage - Qiling

-Standard RAID Levels is a group of different levels that use techniques, including striping, mirroring, and parity, to provide better performance and fault tolerance.
-The commonly used RAID levels of this type include basic RAID configurations like RAID 0, RAID 1, RAID 5, and RAID 6, all of which use a single technique.
+Standard RAID Levels is a group of different levels that use techniques, including striping, mirroring, and parity, to provide better performance and fault tolerance, with commonly used levels including RAID 0, RAID 1, RAID 5, and RAID 6.

-RAID 0 technology uses disk striping to divide data between different disks to enhance the speed of reading and writing operations.
-It will split up the data you have saved on the disks into striped units to improve performance and additional storage.
+Raid 0 technology uses disk striping to divide data between different disks, enhancing the speed of reading and writing operations.
+It splits up saved data into striped units, improving performance and adding storage capacity.

 The number of disks required: at least 2 disks.